 Now while most people think of this cybersecurity trend as science fiction, the truth is that it has already happened:

 - In 2015, two researchers successfully hacked into a Jeep Cherokee while driving it.
 This prompted the recall of over 1.4 million vehicles, underscoring the need for increased security in the automotive industry.

 - In 2016, researchers discovered a vulnerability in the Tesla Model S that allowed hackers to remotely access and control the car’s systems from their computers.

 2022 was a significant year for automotive cybersecurity, as the NHTSA (National Highway Traffic Safety Administration) released a set of guidelines for car manufacturers to help reduce the risk of cyberattacks — Cybersecurity Best Practices for the Safety of Modern Vehicles.

-3. Cloud-based cyberattacks are on the rise
+3. Cloud-based cyberattacks

 Cloud technology has been a blessing and a curse in the world of cybersecurity.
 On the one hand, cloud-based services can help organizations increase their security by centralizing data, thereby reducing the risk of breaches.
 On the other hand, this same centralization provides cybercriminals with a larger attack surface to exploit.